kubernetes/enhancements/keps/sig-scheduling/5055-dra-device-taints-and-tolerations/README.md

     //
     // Implementing PreferNoSchedule would depend on a scoring solution for DRA.
     // It might get added as part of that.
+    //
+    // A possible future new effect is NoExecuteWithPodDisruptionBudget:
+    // honor the pod disruption budget instead of simply deleting pods.
+    // This is currently undecided, it could also be a separate field.
+    //
+    // Validation must be prepared to allow unknown enums in stored objects,
+    // which will enable adding new enums within a single release without
+    // ratcheting.

     // TimeAdded represents the time at which the taint was added.
     // Added automatically during create or update if not set.